StavropoulosK/Human-Interaction-with-Computer-Vision/README.md

 - The computer then selects a move arbitrarily.
 - The program displays the computer’s move and determines the outcome (win, lose, or draw).

-This implementation is based on the demonstration provided in the following YouTube video: [Rock-Paper-Scissors with Computer Vision](https://www.youtube.com/watch?v=k2EahPgl0ho).
+This implementation is based on the demonstration provided in the following YouTube video: [Rock-Paper-Scissors using Computer Vision](https://www.youtube.com/watch?v=k2EahPgl0ho).

 ## Installation Instructions